valkey-io/valkey-doc/docs/reference/internals/internals-sds.md

     sh = zmalloc(sizeof(struct sdshdr)+initlen+1); // initlen is length of init argument.

-After `sdsnewlen` successfully creates a Redis string the result is something like:
+After `sdsnewlen` successfully creates a String the result is something like:

     -----------
     |5|0|redis|